 Buffalo Mindfulness Community is a non-profit group based in the Buffalo, NY area.
 We offer non-sectarian meditation practices based on the early teachings of the historical Buddha in a warm and friendly atmosphere embracing a "big boat" approach to spiritual training.
 While the group emphasizes the Buddha’s instructions on Mindfulness or Sati (also called Vipassana or Insight Meditation), practitioners trained in other traditions and people new to meditation have found our non-sectarian approach welcoming.
 Prior meditation experience is not required and people of all religious and secular backgrounds are welcome.
 You can find out more about the group’s vision and mission on the About page of this website, http://buffalodharma.org/about.

-Buffalo Mindfulness Community freely offers an electronic Mindfulness Toolkit and periodically sponsors introductory classes on mindfulness, lectures and one day retreats.
-Our next 4 week Introduction to Mindfulness and Loving-Kindness class will begin on Sunday, April 27.
+Buffalo Mindfulness Community freely offers an electronic Mindfulness Toolkit and periodically sponsors introductory classes on mindfulness, lectures and one or half day retreats.
+Our next 4 week Introduction to Mindfulness and Loving-Kindness class will begin on October 19.
 The class will consist of short lectures, guided meditations, handouts, and question and answer periods.
-Registration and or questions about the four week class can be sent to: firstname.lastname@example.org.
-Our next Friday Evening Dharma talk and One Day Retreat will be with Randy Baker and Jim Bedard of Satipañña Insight Meditation on May 23 and 24 at Unity Buffalo.
+For registration see, http://buffalodharma.org/events/october-intro-mindfulness-class-2014.
+Questions about the four week class can be directed to firstname.lastname@example.org or by calling 716.626.9016 ext.
+205. Buffalo Mindfulness next half day mindfulness retreat will be feely offered at Unity Church in the city of Buffalo on Sat, September 13 starting at 9:30 am.For more information, including how to register, see http://buffalodharma.org/events/retreat-unity-september-2014.
 If anyone is new to mindfulness and would like some help starting a home based mindfulness practice you can email email@example.com and a simple Mindfulness Toolkit will be shared electronically.